Potassium L-Aspartate

 Contains:

-Free of: Sugar, Soy, Dairy, Yeast, Gluten, Corn & Additives.
+Free of: Added Sugar, Soy, Dairy, Yeast, Gluten, Corn & Additives.

-Warning: If you are pregnant, nursing, taking any medications or have any medical condition consult your physician before use.
+Warning: If you are pregnant, nursing, taking any medications, or have any medical conditions consult your physician before use.
 Potassium is toxic, even fatal, in high amounts.
 Keep out of reach of children.

 Product Details